rvarbl/netgroup/Readme.md

 - navigate to the : ..PublishedWebApp\ folder
 - run WebApp.exe
 - note: I never got the published version working on other machines.
-  Database was not created when the executable was run.
+  Application should still work when run from \InventoryApplication\ using an IDE.
-  Application should still work when run using an IDE.
+- The MVC is there just for testing purposes
 ~~~

 ####To run client app: